 Data Collections: Critical Link in Protecting Organizations Before and During Litigation

 If a situation arises where litigation is even a remote possibility, it is in an organization's best interest to ensure that the collection of digital data is done in such a way that it is above reproach.
-Digital forensics tools and methodologies allow for data to be collected in a forensically sound manner that meet industry standards, best practices and have been tested in the court of law.
+Digital forensics tools and methodologies allow for data to be collected in a forensically sound manner that meets industry standards and best practices and has been tested in a court of law.
 As defined by the National Institute for Standards in Technology, digital forensics is the "…application of science to the identification, collection, examination, and analysis of data while preserving the integrity of the information and maintaining a strict chain of custody for the data."1

 As part of a forensic examination, there is a chain of events that occur.

 - Consultation: During a thorough consultation, a digital forensics expert will work with counsel and the information technology team at an organization to ascertain the location of relevant data and explain the various methods by which this data can be collected.

 - Acquisition: During the acquisition phase, digital forensics experts utilize forensic tools and methodologies to collect data from various electronic sources.
 This includes on-site collections, where our experts go on location to make forensic images, or copies of computers, servers, cell phones, cloud data, social media accounts, and other electronic media.
 All efforts in this process are made to limit the impact on an organization.
 In many instances, remote collections can also be performed, allowing our experts to collect data from anywhere in the world with minimal impact on a business.
 Acquisitions of electronic data can also be done proactively.
 When an employee leaves a business, it is becoming increasingly common for the organization to work with digital forensics specialists to forensically image the employee's computer, phone, or other electronic data.
 This prepares an employer for potential litigation if this evidence is needed as evidence in court.